sstelfox/stelfox.net/content/notes/auditd.md

 to syslog, to a remote auditd instance, or to a unix socket.
 I normally use the log file option rather than the dispatcher, and use the ability to read in files as a log source inside my syslog daemon of choice to get those messages to a central log server.
-Sending them directly to syslog is signficantly more efficient (push vs poll).
+Sending them directly to syslog is significantly more efficient (push vs poll).

 If you use another dispatcher other than the one that comes with auditd, be